 When it comes to color, we can all agree that it’s a powerful element in our lives.
 It affects our mood, the way we react to people (see fashion), the food we love and even the way we work.
 Many people would love to surround themselves with colors they like because it brings them calm and inspiration.
 That’s why we’ve curated a list of palette resources for color lovers.
-If you’re feeling blue, or Halloween or even red and green while impatiently waiting for Christmas holidays, there’s always a color or set of colors you can choose to express that.
+If you’re feeling blue, or Halloween or even red and green while impatiently waiting for the Christmas holidays, there’s always a color or set of colors you can choose to express that.

 If you’re extremely lucky, like us at Mintent, and you get to work with a colorful tool like our Editorial Calendar, then you’ve got your own color scheme to help you get through a day of work faster and more pleasantly.
 What color palette resources do you use to visually plan your content marketing?

 We like to keep changing because we’re always growing and looking for new ideas and so our color palette changes with us.
 You may have seen our posts on How To Color Code Your Editorial Calendar or How To Add Pre-set Color Palettes.
 For those who need a little more inspiration and would like to keep their color palette evolving and their Editorial Calendar alive.

 1. Paletton: http://paletton.com/widget/